1757-06-18 - Battle of Kolin

 Frederick then decided to send support to Penavaire's cuirassiers and ordered his Cavalry Reserve (Krosigk Brigade) to advance from Kutlirz (unidentified location).
 That brigade rapidly rode towards the focal point of the battle.
 Rochow Cuirassiers led by Colonel von Seydlitz was at the head of the brigade when it arrived to the north of Krzeczhorz.
 Without waiting for the arrival of Prinz von Preußen Cuirassiers, the brigade commander deployed Normann Dragoons to the left of Rochow Cuirassiers.
 The two regiments advanced between Brzistwi and the old Swedish earthworks and straight ahead through the retiring Penavaire's Cavalry to bring support to Hülsen's battalions threatened by Wied's Division.

-General Hülsen now seeing some regiment advancing, set his troops again in motion, advanced upon the oak-wood and chased the Austrian infantry and light troops occupying it.
+General Hülsen now seeing some regiment advancing, set his troops again in motion, advanced upon the oak-wood and chased out the Austrian infantry and light troops occupying it.
 However, an Austrian counter-attack drove back the left of Hülsen's Corps.
 The ensuing firefight lasted for nearly two hours.
 When he received a reinforcement of 2 battalions, Hülsen advanced once more, broke the Austrian Corps left wing and was on the verge of capturing another battery.
-Some regiments of Tresckow's Division (among which Braunschweig-Bevern, Hülsen and Prinz Heinrich von Preußen) had now come in support of Hülsen in the same area.
+Some regiments of Tresckow's Division (including Braunschweig-Bevern, Hülsen and Prinz Heinrich von Preußen) had now come in support of Hülsen in the same area.

 These infantry reinforcements combined with the intervention of the Prussian Cavalry Reserve began to tell.
 Normann Dragoons then attacked the Austrians occupying the oak-wood.
 The Austrian Salm Infantry and Los Rios Infantry now quit their line in great disorder; Platz Infantry was cut to pieces, losing 5 colours.
 During the combat, Major-General von Krosigk was killed when he fell from his horse.
-The Hungarian Haller Infantry, deployed in second line, vainly tried to stop the Prussian dragoons who then engaged into a cavalry combat with the Saxon Karabiniergarde and routed them, capturing a standard.
+The Hungarian Haller Infantry, deployed in second line, vainly tried to stop the Prussian dragoons who then engaged in cavalry combat with the Saxon Karabiniergarde and routed them, capturing a standard.

 Meanwhile, Frederick had vainly tried to send the now rallied Penavaire's Cavalry to support his Cavalry Reserve.
 Penavaire's Cavalry had barely reached Brzistwi when it came under artillery fire and routed, stopping only when it reached the “Kaiserstrasse”.
 A similar attempt led by Prince Moritz at the head of the Prinz von Preußen Cuirassiers also failed.

 Once Wied's infantry division had rallied, the Austrian cavalry attacked again.
-In turn, Hülsen's infantry was broken but it instantly formed squares and stood fiercely on the defensive.
+In turn, Hülsen's infantry was broken but it instantly formed squares and fiercely stood on the defensive.
 Hülsen was driven away and forced to retreat downhill.
 Lieutenant-General Tresckow was wounded.
 After a short fight, the Austrians captured 14 Prussian battalions along with all their guns.

 This sad example spread westwards like a powder-train, till all the Prussian Army was in full retreat northward, towards Nimburg (present-day Nymburk).
 Meanwhile, Manstein's infantry was pushed back in disorder towards Chozenitz.
 Only the 8 bns forming the extreme right wing of the Prussian army had not been engaged yet, but they had been under artillery fire till they reached the north side of the burning village of Brzezan (present-day Břežany).